koraykoca/Python-Notes-Tips/README.md

 Custom objects are mutable by default.
 An object is mutable if it can be altered dynamically.
 For example, lists and dictionaries are mutable, but strings and tuples are immutable.

 ### Classes

+Aristotle once said, "Knowing self is the beginning of all wisdom."

 * def __ _init_ __ (self): (Constructor) first function that is called when an instance of the class is created.
 The functions which starts with double underscores are called magic functions (because they have special meaning to Python) or dunder functions (because of double underscores).
 The properties that all class objects must have are defined in this method.
 Every time a new object of the class is created, .__init__() sets the initial state of the object by assigning the values of the object’s properties.
 That is, .__init__() initializes each new instance of the class.